-(5) For a discussion of valuation assumptions, see Note 14 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014.
-For these purposes, the fair value of the performance awards is computed based on performance at the target level.
+(5) Reflects the grant date fair value of awards, computed in accordance with FASB ASC Topic 718, excluding the effect of estimated forfeitures.
+For the PSUs, the value is the value at the grant date based on the probable outcome of the performance conditions.
+For a discussion of valuation assumptions, see Note 14 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015.